MohsenSafari83/Supervised-Learning-/README.md

 # 🌐 Supervised Learning

 Welcome to this repository!
-Here we aim to **document the theory of classification algorithms** in machine learning with a focus on **clarity, examples, and visuals**.
+Here we aim to **document the theory of classification and Linear Regression algorithms** in machine learning with a focus on **clarity, examples, and visuals**.
 The idea is to make learning **both theoretical and practical**, so you can connect formulas to real-world applications.

 ---